thornoe/CNL/README.md

-This paper was written for the seminar course in Advanced Microeconometrics at the Department of Economics at UCPH.
-The paper is authored by [Thor Noe](https://github.com/thornoe) and myself.
+This [paper](https://github.com/thornoe/Cross-Nested_Logit_Model/raw/master/latex/main.pdf) was written for the seminar course in Advanced Microeconometrics at the Department of Economics at UCPH.
+The paper is authored by [Kristian Urup Olesen Larsen](https://github.com/Kristianuruplarsen) and myself.